dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

     };
 }</code></pre>

-This snippet doesn't implement the entire API, but enough to make the test go green.
+This (quick and dirty) snippet doesn't implement the entire API, but enough to make the test go green.

-*By the way, you can find the [entire sample code of this blog post](https://github.com/dustinmoris/RAML-Demo) hosted on GitHub as well.*

-After cheating myself through step 4 let's move on to the next and final part of this article and look at another important aspect of building RESTful APIs.
+After cheating myself through step 4 let's move on to the next and final part of this article and look at another important criteria of building a RESTful API.

 <h2 id="document-and-review-an-api-using-the-anypoint-platform">5.
 Document and review an API using the Anypoint Platform</h2>

-Before going any deeper let's quickly recap what I've done so far:
+Before going any further let's quickly recap what I've done so far:

 -   I designed an API using RAML
 -   Used the RAML Tools for .NET to auto-generate a client
 -   Wrote an integration test with the generated client
 -   Implemented enough of the API to satisfy my test

 It feels like I am almost done.
-So what about documentation now?
-Well RAML is already human readable, it is accurate and tested against my actual API and all my tests are passing, so am I actually done?
+So what about documentation?
+Well RAML is already human readable, it is accurate and tested against my actual API and all my tests are passing as well, so am I actually done?

-No, not yet, there are two more issues I have to solve:
+No, not yet, there are two more things I have to solve:

 -   At the moment the RAML document is only in my source control and likely not accessible to external consumers
 -   Integration tests are great to give me confidence, but my stakeholders don't understand those green and red lights in Visual Studio (or CI system) and likely want to verify the API for themselves